frvnzj/xJUSTEXx/README.md

   - `:JustexCompile pdfxe`
   - `:JustexCompile cleanmain`
   - `:JustexCompile cleanall`

+- **JustexSearchCTAN**: List all CTAN packages to search for documentation.
+The PDF's will open in Zathura, the HTML documentation in the browser and the text files in Neovim, the latter will be downloaded to the cache, `stdpath ('cache')`.

 - **JustexDoc**: Open the Package documentation under the cursor with the use of Texdoc.